zastlx/public-wasm-test/README.md

 update_once();
 ```

+This is automatically preformed every 10ms, unless you set `doUpdate` to false in the constructor.

 `dispatch(disp: dispatch.Dispatch)` - Adds a new dispatch to the player's dispatch list.
 See Architecture Details for more info on what a dispatch is.